 From August 15, there will be one every morning encierro (“running of the bulls”), which attracts many people from the region and even from far beyond.
 During the day there is music on the streets again and plenty of festivities.
 Some people go to the bullfight in the late afternoon, but this is not recommended for sensitive people.

-After the bullfight every day vaquillas (“cows”) released into the bullring.
+After the bullfight every day vaquillas (“cows”) are released into the bullring.
 Young people try to avoid these cows, sometimes by doing beautiful somersaults over the cows.
 In the evening the Torico de Fuego (“Bull of Fire”) place, a version of the encierro but with a fake bull.
 This activity is intended for children who run ahead of the “bull”.
 This will be followed by another big party in the streets and bars of Tafalla.
 The Torico de Fuego is a Navarrese tradition that is held in several villages during the village festivals, as in Olite.

 On August 17 or 18, in addition to all the partying, the concurso de recortadores held.
 This is a competition where a number of professionals perform somersaults and movements to avoid the bulls.
 It is a non-violent alternative to bullfighting, where the bull is not hurt.